U.S. Barbecue Shines at Supermarket Trade Show in Japan

 U.S. pork and beef were popular attractions at the Supermarket Trade Show in Tokyo

-U.S. beef was front and center at the 2015 Supermarket Trade Show in Tokyo earlier this year.
-USMEF’s participation was supported by the Beef Checkoff and the USDA Market Access Program (MAP).
+U.S. pork and beef were front and center at the 2015 Supermarket Trade Show in Tokyo earlier this month.
+USMEF’s participation was supported by the Pork Checkoff, the Beef Checkoff Program and the USDA Market Access Program (MAP).

 Although the event carries “supermarket” in its title, it actually draws representatives from a wide range of food industry sectors – including traders, distributors, manufacturers, hotels and restaurants.
 Nearly 1,600 companies exhibited products during the three-day event, which drew more than 84,000 attendees.

 U.S. barbecue, which is soaring in popularity with Japanese consumers, was a very popular attraction at the trade show.
 Visitors to the USMEF exhibit were given educational information about barbecue, including instructions for “low and slow” cooking methods.
-A Texas barbecue chef gave a cooking demonstration and offered samples of barbecue beef bone-in short ribs.
+A Texas barbecue chef gave a cooking demonstration and offered samples of barbecue pork spare ribs and beef bone-in short ribs.

 “U.S.-style barbecue is really gaining traction with Japanese consumers,” said USMEF-Japan Senior Marketing Director Takemichi Yamashoji.
 “As we approach the upcoming summer barbecue season, we are planning to really strengthen our U.S. barbecue marketing and promotions in Japan.”